derviselisee/VLAN-Configuration/README.md

 VLAN 40 – Accounting (192.168.40.0/24)

 Each VLAN was configured on different switch ports, and inter-VLAN communication was enabled through router-on-a-stick using subinterfaces on the router.
 Trunk links between switches and the router were configured for VLAN tagging using 802.1Q encapsulation.
+SO , PC1 in VLAN 10 can talk to PC 3 in VLAN 20 OR PC 8 in VLAN 40

 Skills Gained
 - Network Design & Topology Building